SAMPLE PREPARATION: Casting

 - Slowly pour the epoxy into the teflon mold.
 Pouring the epoxy onto your stirring rod and letting it stream off the tip into the mold helps to aim, limits how fast you pour, and may help reduce the amount of air bubbles.
 Pouring too fast may disrupt your samples or introduce air bubbles.

 - If there are any air bubbles in the mold – particularly at the bottom, on what will be the analytical surface – you can try to carefully remove them by fishing them out or pushing them up the side of the mold with the tip of your stirring rod.
-Alternatively, if you have access to a vacuum container/oven made for impregnation, proceed with caution and test on non-precious materials.
+If you have access to a vacuum container/oven made for impregnation, proceed with caution and test on non-precious materials.
 When operating correctly, these systems can remove air bubbles as the mount cures, but may also pull more bubbles from porous materials.
 Vacuum systems should never be used for top-mounting standards.

-- Remove the sealant putty, apply the release agent and carefully pry your hardened epoxy plug from the plate and mold.
+- Next morning, remove the sealant putty and carefully pry your hardened epoxy plug from the plate and mold.

-Eventually you will want to cut the epoxy mount to its final thickness (4-5 mm), but it is much easier to handle thicker mounts while polishing so we recommend to wait until a mount is polished before cutting the back off.
+Eventually you will want to cut the epoxy mount to its final thickness (4-5 mm), but it is much easier to handle thicker mounts while lapping and polishing so we recommend waiting until a mount is polished before cutting the back off.

-Label your mount with as much infomation as feasible including sample names, localities, standard material names, date of casting, orientation markers, etc. We commonly print labels on standard printer paper (with font: Arial; size: 5), and cut out the label while leaving an extra ~2 mm of paper on two opposite sides to form tabs (illustrative slide, pdf).
+Label your mount with as much infomation as feasible including sample names, localities, name(s) of the included standard material, orientation markers, etc. We commonly print labels on standard printer paper (with font: Arial; size: 5), and cut out the label while leaving an extra ~2 mm of paper on two opposite sides to form tabs (illustrative slide, pdf).
 You can fold these tabs down to create legs for your label that can be now be placed on the double-sided sticky tape near, but not touching, the mold walls.
-It is important to make the legs more than 1 mm long (to avoid polishing away the label), but shorter than 4 mm (to avoid cutting off the label when you cut the mount to final thickness).
+It is important to make the legs >1 mm long (to avoid polishing away the label), but <4 mm (to avoid cutting off the label when you cut the mount to final thickness).
 Text on the label should face the back of the mount (face-up in the mold) so that you can read it when your sample is coated.
 If your label distinguishes multiple samples in a single mount, be sure that it is oriented correctly!

-Magic markers should not be used as a final label on your mounts as we will use ethanol to clean your sample.
+Markers should not be used as a final label on your mounts as we will use ethanol to clean your sample before SIMS analysis.